swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 ### Explicit futures

-As discussed in the [structured concurrency proposal](nnnn-structured-concurrency.md#Prominent-futures), we choose not to expose futures or `Task.Handle`s for child tasks in task groups, because doing so either can undermine the hierarchy of tasks, by escaping from their parent task group and being awaited on indefinitely later, or would result in there being two kinds of future, one of which dynamically asserts that it's only used within the task's scope. `spawn let` allows for future-like data flow from child tasks to parent, without the need for general-purpose futures to be exposed.
+As discussed in the [structured concurrency proposal](0304-structured-concurrency.md#prominent-futures), we choose not to expose futures or `Task.Handle`s for child tasks in task groups, because doing so either can undermine the hierarchy of tasks, by escaping from their parent task group and being awaited on indefinitely later, or would result in there being two kinds of future, one of which dynamically asserts that it's only used within the task's scope. `spawn let` allows for future-like data flow from child tasks to parent, without the need for general-purpose futures to be exposed.

 ### "Don't spawn tasks when in cancelled parent"

-It would be very confusing to have automatically "not run" if the parent task were cancelled.
+It would be very confusing to have `spawn let` tasks automatically "not run" if the parent task were cancelled.
 Such semantics are offered by task groups via the `group.spawnUnlessCancelled` API, however would be quite difficult to express using plain `let` declarations, as effectively all such declarations would have to become implicitly throwing, which would sacrifice their general usability.
-We are convienced that following through with the co-operative cancellation strategy works well for `spawn let` tasks, because it composes well with what all asynchronous functions should be handling cancellation to begin with: only when they want to, in apropriate places within their execution, and deciding by themselfes if they prefer to throw a `Task.CancellationError` or rather return a partial result when cancellation ocurrs.
+We are convinced that following through with the co-operative cancellation strategy works well for `spawn let` tasks, because it composes well with how all asynchronous functions should be handling cancellation to begin with: only when they want to, in appropriate places within their execution, and deciding by themselves if they prefer to throw a `Task.CancellationError` or rather return a partial result when cancellation occurs.

 ## Revision history

 After initial pitch (as part of Structured Concurrency):

-- renamed `spawn let` to `spawn let` to be consistent with `spawn` usage in the rest of structured concurrency APIs,
+- renamed `async let` to `spawn let` to be consistent with `spawn` usage in the rest of structured concurrency APIs,
 - added details of cancellation handling
 - added details of await handling